 Nanomaterials in the Generation of Energy

-- Nanocatalysts: Promote the synthesis of renewable fuels, such as hydrogen.
+- Nanocatalyst: Enable the production of renewable fuels, like hydrogen.

 Obstacles and Things to Think About